5c0tt411en/SkateBoardDeckGenerator/README.md

 Skate board deck path generator for DIY skate board maker.

 ## Usage
-1. make your deck path with simple slider UI.
+1. Make your deck path with simple slider UI.
-2. If you are doing to use A4 printer, push "A4 paper guide" button.
+2. If you are going to use A4 printer, push "A4 PAPER GUIDE" button.
 3. Push "SAVE" button, and your path data will be save in data folder.

 ## Copyright